 Assessment of the quality of training that is provided to doctors in training requires discussion with doctors in training who are based at the site.
-Scotland Deanery is committed to undertaking a cycle of routine or scheduled visits whereby all posts within LEPs that deliver specialty training will be visited, to assess the quality of training they deliver, at least once per 5 years.
+Scotland Deanery is committed to undertaking a cycle of routine or scheduled visits whereby all posts within LEPs that deliver specialty training will be visited, to assess the quality of training they deliver, at least once per 5years.
 The sQMG will determine the schedule for these routine visits.

-When potential concerns around the quality of training that is provided have been signaled by any of the sources of data, information and intelligence listed in figure 4 or table 1, an assessment of the quality of training will never be made in the absence of a visit to 'triangulate' these concerns.
+When potential concerns around the quality of training that is provided have been signalled by any of the sources of data, information and intelligence listed in figure 5 or table 1, an assessment of the quality of training will never be made in the absence of a visit to 'triangulate' these concerns.
 The decision to undertake these 'triggered visits' to assess training or the training environment will be made by the sQMG, and most of these decisions will be made at the QRP, but the need to undertake triggered visits can arise at any time in the training year.
 The DQMG ratifies the need for 'triggered visits' to ensure that there is coordination of visit planning among sQMGs (to avoid clashes of arrangements around triggered visits by different sQMGs to the same site).
-Variants of the 'triggered visit' model include 'immediate triggered visits' - that are conducted at shorter notice because, typically, of a safety concern, and 'enhanced monitoring' visits; enhanced monitoring is a GMC process, whereby the GMC provides support to Deaneries to improve the quality of training in a training environment.
-The enhanced monitoring process and the issues that necessitate escalation to enhanced monitoring are described elsewhere (http://www.scotlanddeanery.nhs.scot/quality/enhanced-monitoring/) (https://www.gmc-uk.org/education/how-we-quality-assure/postgraduatebodies/enhanced-monitoring)
+Variants of the 'triggered visit' model include 'immediate triggered visits' - that are conducted at shorter notice because, typically, of a safety concern, and 'enhanced monitoring' visits; enhanced monitoring is a GMC process, whereby the GMC provides support to Deaneries to improve the quality of training in a training environment through participation of 2 members of the GMC team in these visits that are managed by the Deanery.
+The enhanced monitoring process and the issues that necessitate escalation to enhanced monitoring are described elsewhere (link to GMC websites; link to Scotland Deanery policy on enhanced monitoring).